rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-cluster-templates.md

 ## Updating a Cluster Created from a Cluster Template

-You can update any clusters using a template from the **Apps & Marketplace > Installed Apps** page, given there is a new version of a template being used by those clusters.
+You can update any clusters using a template from the **Apps > Installed Apps** page, given there is a new version of a template being used by those clusters.

 ## Deploying Clusters from a Template with Fleet